 Although units of W/m2[disk] are used to express TSI, all other energy fluxes used in climate work are typically expressed in units of W/m2[globe].
 Why is that?

 Units of W/m2[disk] are only relevant to types of energy that flow in a single direction; in other words, these units are only relevant to sunlight.
 All other energy fluxes flow to and from Earth’s surface in a broad variety of directions, and do so day and night.
 Such energy flows often do not flow through the disk used in defining W/m2[disk].
-So, such energy flows (e.g., the flow of longwave thermal radiation) cannot be measured in in its of W/m2[disk]; they can only be measured in units of W/m2[globe].
+So, such energy flows (e.g., the flow of longwave thermal radiation) cannot be measured in units of W/m2[disk]; they can only be measured in units of W/m2[globe].

 That is why units of W/m2[globe] are generally used for reporting energy fluxes in climate studies.
 It’s a single uniform way of reporting and comparing energy flows.